Save the Date for the 22nd Annual Occupational Therapy Graduate Research Symposium on Monday, April 20, 2026.

 Study Abroad Opportunities

 The world is too big to not spend any time understanding it!
-While at Etown, you’ll have the option to spend a semester abroad during your junior year, while majoring in occupational therapy, and still graduate on-time!
+While at Etown, you’ll have the option to spend a semester abroad during your junior year, while majoring in Health Sciences, and still graduate on-time!
 We work with you to plan your academic coursework so that you can take advantage of a global opportunity.
 Additional short-term experiences are available during the college breaks.